Blindness Not Stopping Forney ISD 8th Grader From Competing In Cross Country

 That prevents them from being tethered to the idea that she’s that much different than them.

-She admits “they look beyond the fact that I’m blind”.
+She says “they look beyond the fact that I’m blind”.

 Emma’s personal message to me….Dear Mr Russell, thank you for showing interest in my story.
 Who wouldn’t be interested in a story that once again proves in life…anything is possible.